What is Forensic Accounting?

 Surveys conducted by AICPA have revealed that 94% of forensic accountants hired over the two-year survey period held the CPA license.

-If you wish to become a CPA, you will need to undertake additional coursework to complete the 150 credits required in most states.
+Consequently, if you wish to become a CPA you’ll need to undertake additional coursework to complete the 150 credits required in most states.

 To fulfill these requirements you may complete a Master’s Degree in: